-You don't have to be a bad person to commit a crime.
+You don’t have to be a bad person to commit a crime.
 Oftentimes, otherwise good people who are generally law abiding citizens can make one bad decision, one bad choice and end up on the wrong side of the law.
-If you were signaled by police to pull over your vehicle or to stop but panicked and failed to do so, you made a bad choice.
+If you were signaled by police to pull over your vehicle or to stop, but panicked and failed to do so, you made a bad decision.
 Fleeing from or Eluding a Police Officer is a crime.
-Penalties may include significant fines, a suspension of your driver's license (if a vehicle was used in the commission of the crime), and imprisonment.
-If you have been charged with fleeing or attempting to elude a police officer the Law Offices of Greg Prosmushkin, P.C. can help.
+Penalties may include significant fines, a suspension of your driver’s license (if a vehicle was used in the commission of the crime), and imprisonment.
+If you have been charged with Fleeing or Attempting to Elude a Police Officer, The Law Offices of Greg Prosmushkin, P.C. can help.

 Understanding the Crime

-The rationale behind "willfully" is that we should not be seeking to punish persons who did not realize they were being stopped.
-Therefore, the beginnings of a defense can be mounted if you can demonstrate that you did not willfully fail or refuse to stop your vehicle when instructed to do so because you were unaware that such was requested of you.
+The rationale behind “willfully” is that the law does not seek to punish persons who did not realize they were being stopped.
+Therefore, the beginnings of a defense can be mounted if you can demonstrate that you did not willfully fail or refuse to stop your vehicle when instructed to do so, and instead were unaware that such was requested of you.

 A conviction of a third degree misdemeanor for fleeing police can carry fines of up to $15,000, a one year suspension of driver’s license, and up to seven years imprisonment.

 Obviously, these penalties are severe and you must do everything you can to protect your rights.
 A good first step is contacting The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our defense attorneys.

 This content was written on behalf of Greg Prosmushkin.